ia0/ffactor/README.md

 according to a given environment.
-The factored files are shared among all machines (with git, svn, or rsync for example), while the environment description is specific to one machine and may differ from one machine to the other.
+The factored files are shared among all machines (with git, svn, or rsync for example), while the environment description is specific to one machine and may differ from one machine to another.
 Since the environment description is small, the management of configuration files is easier: you quickly describe the local environment, fetch the shared factored files, and expand them locally according to the described environment.